gr0uch/tapdance/README.md

 ### tapdance.run(fn)

-Run a function.
+Run a function which may return a Promise.
 Calls to `run` get collected synchronously and run in sequential order in the next tick, which is useful when splitting up asynchronous tests in different files.

 ### tapdance.run.only(fn)